-Jake Bean is a defenseman with the NHL’s Carolina Hurricanes.
-The Hurricanes finished the regular season at the top of the league’s standings and played through to the second round of the playoffs where they ran into an unforgiving wall from somewhere in Florida.
+Jake Bean is an NHL defenceman currently playing with the Columbus Blue Jackets, and formerly with the NHL’s Carolina Hurricanes.
+In the 2020/21 season, The Hurricanes finished the regular season at the top of the league’s standings and played through to the second round of the playoffs where they ran into an unforgiving wall from somewhere in Florida.

-Cracking the Hurricane’s very highly regarded defense corps this past season is the latest entry on the list of accomplishments of this Calgary born and raised 23-year-old.
+Cracking the Hurricane’s very highly regarded defense corps two seasons ago was just the latest entry on the list of accomplishments of this Calgary born and raised 23-year-old.
 Highlighting this list: two gold medals and one silver as a member of Canadian junior national hockey teams; the Calder Cup with the Charlotte Checkers, 2019-20 AHL champions; and the Eddie Shore Award as the AHL’s outstanding defenseman, 2019-20.

 Jake’s style is best described as unrelenting on defense and dynamic on offense.
 He’s an exceptionally fluid skater with power and speed to spare.
 This remarkable mobility – combined with confident puck-handling, wide and perceptive vision, accurate passing and a seasoned tactician’s feel for the game – makes Jake a fully engaged defender and a creative and dangerous attacker.
 Watching his quicksilver transformation is always entertaining, from a determined disruptor of an opponent’s well practiced plans into a freewheeling, deceptive, pull-a-rabbit-out-a-hat wizard of scoresheet magic.